kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-filter.md

 }
 ```

-In this example, `CookieAuthenticationFilter` (a custom implementation of `AuthenticationFilter`) is added to the security configuration to intercept requests and trigger the authentication process.
+In this example, a custom implementation of `AuthenticationFilter`, `CookieAuthenticationFilter`, is added to the security configuration to intercept requests and start the authentication process.

 ### Implementing Custom AuthenticationFilter

-Developers can create custom implementations of `AuthenticationFilter` to support custom authentication mechanisms or integrate with external authentication providers.
+Developers can craft custom implementations of `AuthenticationFilter` to accommodate specific authentication mechanisms or integrate with external authentication providers.

 ### Example: